lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-event-sourced-entity/src/main/resources/archetype-resources/README.md

 ## Running Locally
 ]]#

-When running a Kalix service locally, we need to have its companion Kalix Proxy running alongside.
+When running a Kalix service locally, we need to have its companion Kalix Proxy running alongside it.

 To start your service locally, run: